peterzh/signals/tutorials/ReadMe.md

 - (If you are on the final section of the tutorial, parameters will appear as editable fields that you can click on to edit)

 2) On a personal PC:

+- Run 'expTestPanel' in MATLAB
+- Select 'signalsExperimentTutorial' when the file explorer appears, then click the 'Apply Parameters', followed by the 'Play' push buttons in the GUI.
+The computer mouse will be set to emulate the wheel, controlling the visual stimulus.